-It's only recently dipped to fall temperatures, but crisp weather signifies the beginning hot chocolate season.
-I have all the variations -- the cheap instant packages, the kind you make with real melted chocolate, and the gourmet stuff that my husband says I bastardize by making with soy or almond milk.
+It's hot chocolate season, and I have all the variations -- the cheap instant packages, the kind you make with real melted chocolate, and the gourmet stuff that my husband says I bastardize by making with soy or almond milk.

 The liqueur is sweet, but maintains a moderate heat, making it ideal for mixing with chocolate.
 For those of you who still say you can tell the difference between cocoa powder and real chocolate, by the second mug, you won't care anyway.